Rampura, Neemuch

-Rampura is a town and Nagar palika, near Neemuch town in the Neemuch district of the Indian state of Madhya Pradesh.
+Rampura is a town and Nagar Parishad, near Neemuch town in the Neemuch district of the Indian state of Madhya Pradesh.
 Rampura was founded by Rama bhil.
-Rama was Sardar but after the defeat against Chandrawats of Mewar, the town of Rampura was under their control until the independence of India.
+Mahagarh was also ruled by Bhil king ,Rama was King but after the defeat against Chandrawats of Mewar, the town of Rampura was under their control until the independence of India.

+Geography

+Rampura is located at 24.47°N 75.43°E. It has an average elevation of 508 metres (1667 feet).
+It comes under the Malwa Region on the Malwa Plateau.